Studying at Unipi: Courses, enrolment and services for every stage of your academic journey, from orientation to post-graduate opportunities

 For more suggestions, please check this page on accommodation for international students.

-If the examination of the application for a clearance for accompanying family members is successful, the delegate will be summoned by the Sportello Unico Immigrazione to collect the clearance, which will then be forwarded to the researcher.
-The Sportello Unico will send the clearance to the competent Italian Embassy or Consulate.
+If the request for a clearance for accompanying family members is successful, the delegate will be summoned by the Sportello Unico Immigrazione to collect the clearance, which will then be forwarded to the researcher.
+The Sportello Unico will send the clearance to the Italian Embassy or Consulate.

 Applying for a visa for accompanying family members is only possible after obtaining the clearance.

-After obtaining the visa, upon arrival in Italy, non-EU citizens must proceed with the application for a residence permit within the first 8 days of arrival.
+After obtaining the visa and arrival in Italy, non-EU citizens must apply for a residence permit within the first 8 days of arrival.